 You can use the Swirl effect to rotate and stretch people and objects in your image.
-You can save your settings as a preset for future use.

-To Apply a Swirl Effect:
+To apply a Swirl effect:

 - 1. In Edit mode, in the Add group, click Special Effect. - 2.
 Click Swirl. - 3.
 On the Swirl panel, set the options as described below. - 4.
 Do one of the following: - Click Done to accept your changes and close the panel. - Click Cancel to discard your changes and close the panel.